lawnjunk/THANKSLARRY/README.md

-# THANKSLARRY
+# THANKS LARRY
-this is for the man who made copy-paste
+for copy-paste

 ![Thanks Larry!](larrylarrylarry.jpeg)

 *If you look closely, you can see the invisible keyboard*

+> -- Elizabeth kleinschmidt